15 Authoring Tools For mEnabling Your eLearning For iPads

 APRIL 14, 2010

 Publishers are starting to produce apps (applications, or programs) which you can download onto your iPhone or Android phone.
 Tags: mlearning activities android apps devices EFL elearning ESL handheld ideas iphone m-learning mobile smartphone tips Subscribe to the comments for this post?
 Tweet This!
 Share this on Facebook.
 Add this to Google Reader.
-Times they are a-changing.
+Email this to a friend?
+[Or:

 Mobiles, Artificial Intelligence and Cloud Computing Merge — MobileBeyond